coxifred/PimpMyPhototheque/README.md

 <center>
 <img src="https://raw.githubusercontent.com/coxifred/PimpMyPhototheque/main/images_resources4wiki/blurred.jpg" width="250"/></center><br>

-Based on <a href=https://pyimagesearch.com/2015/09/07/blur-detection-with-opencv/>this greate article</a>, i tried to create a GUI to manage my picture folders analysis.
+Based on <a href=https://pyimagesearch.com/2015/09/07/blur-detection-with-opencv/>this great article</a>, i tried to create a GUI to manage my picture folders analysis.
 The implementation is simple, start a python webserver, add folders to be analysed and take decisions.Close my PC, and see tomorrow morning the progression.

 Decisions can be :